codecrafters-io/build-your-own-redis/stage_descriptions/bitmaps-03-yj2.md

 ### Notes

 - In this stage, you'll only need to handle `GETBIT` on a key created with `SET`.
-Reading a bitmap back with `GET` is covered in the next stage.
+Reading a bitmap back with `GET` is covered in the later stages.
 - Redis applies `GETBIT` to the string's bytes.
 Keys created with `SET` and `SETBIT` share that representation.
 See [the official implementation](https://github.com/redis/redis/blob/e1d7d50f9c244ce52f724b279fcb19773fffa98c/src/bitops.c#L915-L917).